-In accordance with the Privacy Commission's Recommendation on the implementation of whistleblowing schemes (Recommendation 01/2006 of November 29, 2006), the scope of corporate whistleblower hotlines under Belgian data protection law does not need to be limited to certain issues.
-However, the Privacy Commission recommends that whistle blower hotlines should only be used for reporting very serious issues that should be reported in the general interest or for the proper governance of the company (e.g., violations of financial, accounting or criminal law) and which, in the opinion of the whistle blower, cannot be reported through the company's normal reporting channels (for example, the whistle blower's first-line manager).
+In accordance with the Privacy Commission's Recommendation on the implementation of whistle-blowing schemes (Recommendation 01/2006 of November 29, 2006), the scope of corporate whistle-blower hotlines does not need to be limited to certain specific issues.
+However, the Privacy Commission recommends that whistle-blower hotlines should only be used for reporting very serious issues that should be reported in the general interest or for the proper governance of the company (e.g., violations of financial, accounting or criminal law) and which, in the opinion of the whistle-blower, cannot be reported through the company's normal reporting channels (for example, the whistle-blower's first-line manager).